Best Seafood Practices

 To promote broad stakeholder involvement, consensus and transparency in the standards development process, GSA delegates the primary guidance and oversight for the process to a Standards Oversight Committee (SOC).

-18 January 2023
+18 Jan 2023

 Certification Body Application Package